k98kurz/tapescript/language_spec.md

 outlined below.

 All symbols must be separated by whitespace, but which whitespace is used does not matter.
+(Making source code easy on the eyes is still recommended, as it is in any language; see [Style](## Style) section for detailed recommentations.)
 Any op name, value, or bracket/parenthesis is a symbol.

 ### Values